Rating: ![]()

 The setting was very different, but the feel has a lot in common with MAPS.
 Also bears some similarity to 3x3 Eyes.
 You might also think of Tenchi Muyo- or Dual-style sci-fi harem shows, but although the mood is similar, the harem angle is definitely not part of this one.

-The DVDs are functional, but little more.
+USM's DVDs are functional, but little more.
 Aside from acceptable video and audio transfers, a gallery of stills and a trailer or two is about the extent of the special features.
-The English credits are printed on the reverse side of the jacket insert with the embarrassing note "no information regarding the Japanese voice actors is currently available"--as with the old VHS release, only English acting credits are found at the end of the video, though at least they subtitled the songs this time (ironically, the Japanese-language credits are left intact).
-Maybe they should've had a look at the cast translation we had up in back in 1999.
+The English credits are printed on the reverse side of the jacket insert with the embarrassing note "no information regarding the Japanese voice actors is currently available"--as with the old VHS release, only English acting credits are found at the end of the video, though at least they subtitled the songs this time.
+Maybe they should've had a look at the cast translation we had up back in 1999 (and it's ironic that the Japanese-language credits are left intact, implying the company didn't have anybody around who could read them).

 A few bits of more mature humor (although surprisingly little), a bit of nudity, and some fairly graphic violence account for USM's 13-up rating, though you could conceivably call the 2nd episode 16-up on account of the nudity.